capsseminar/Spring-2019/README.md

 *Guiding question*: How can we provide meaningful insights into a complex, technical domain for a senior policymaker to determine high-level strategy

 * Details for guest senior policymaker TBA.

+### Skills Course Policy

+CAPS is pre-approved as an official SAIS skills course, meaning that if you attend all of the sessions, you obtain certification for the course on your transcript.

+For the course to appear on one’s trascript, they must attend all sessions.

+### Team and Contact

+CAPS is created and taught by SAIS M.A.s Leo Klenner, Henry Fung, Cory Combs and JJ Lee.

+The course is sponsored by Sarah Sewall, Former Undersecretary of State for Civilian Secuirty, Democracy and Human Rights (2014-2017) and Speyer Family Foundation Distinguished Scholar at the Henry A. Kissinger Center for Global Affairs.

+CAPS is funded through a grant from Johns Hopkins Technology Ventures.